United-Codes/cloudofficeprint-java/javaProject/src/com/CloudOfficePrint/Examples/OrderConfirmation/order_confirmation_example.md

 # About
-In this example we are going to show you how to use the Java-/TypeScript SDK for APEX Office Print.
+In this example we are going to show you how to use the Java-/TypeScript SDK for Cloud Office Print.
 The example we will be using is: generating an order confirmation for buying products from a company.
 The resulting output file will look like this:

 ![](./imgs/output_imgs/output-1.jpg)
 <!-- TODO: change this link to Github link -->